scottk212/mtar/README.md

     make

-On Linux you will need to manually edit Makefile to add "-lpthread" to the end of the line containing "LDFLAGS =" and rebuild.
+On Linux you will need to manually edit the Makefile to add "-lpthread" to the end of the line containing "LDFLAGS =" and rebuild.
 You may also need to install zlib using the command: